Trending Healthy Kids Topics

 What Are the 5 Stages of Child Development?

-Children undergo various changes in terms of physical, speech, intellectual and cognitive development gradually until...
+Children undergo various changes in terms of physical, speech, intellectual, and cognitive development until adolescence.
+The...

 What Are the Most Common Birth Defects?

 A birth defect is a health condition that is present since birth.
 Birth defects may change the shape or function of one or more...